Provence Villas & Chateaux

 • Don’t miss the Carrières de Lumières, a spectacular light show outside Les Baux.

-Best beaches in the Provence-Alpes
+Best beaches in Provence

 While the shimmering beaches of the Côte d’Azur tend to steal the limelight in Provence, a few lesser-trodden gems can be found further west along the coast.